Prerequisite

 configs/

 , you will find YAML files corresponding to different model sizes.
-Locate the YAML file for your desired model size and modify the data path accordingly to ensure the training or evaluation process can find your data:run.py
+Locate the YAML file for your desired model size and modify the data path accordingly to ensure the training or evaluation process can find your data:Launch your job

 .
 This script is designed to handle the compilation, training, and evaluation of your models on the Cerebras Wafer-Scale cluster.